Graham Chapman: Other work

 In 1975, Chapman and Douglas Adams wrote a pilot for a television series, entitled Out of the Trees, but it received poor ratings after being broadcast at the same time as Match of the Day and only the initial episode was produced.
-In 1978, Chapman co-wrote the comedy film The Odd Job with McKenna and starred as one of the main characters.
+In 1978, Chapman co-wrote the comedy film The Odd Job with Bernard McKenna and starred as one of the main characters.
 Chapman wanted his friend Keith Moon to play a co-lead role alongside him, but Moon could not pass an acting test, so the part went to David Jason who had previously appeared on Do Not Adjust Your Set with Pythons Idle, Jones and Palin.
 The film was moderately successful.
 Chapman guest-starred on several television series including The Big Show.

 In 1976, Chapman began writing a pirate film, Yellowbeard (1983), which came out of conversations between Chapman and Moon while in Los Angeles.
 Moon had always wanted to play Long John Silver, so Chapman began to write a script for him.
 Moon died in 1978 and the work stalled, eventually being rewritten by McKenna, then by Peter Cook.
 The film, which starred Chapman as the eponymous pirate, also featured appearances from Cook, Marty Feldman, Cleese, Idle, Spike Milligan and Cheech & Chong.
 It marked the last appearance of Feldman, who suffered a fatal heart attack in December 1982.
 The project was fraught with financial difficulties and at times there was not enough money to pay the crew.
 It was released to mixed reviews.
 David Robinson, reviewing the film in The Times, said that "the Monty Python style of comic anarchy requires more than scatology, rude words and funny faces".